 The city of Farmington, which applied for the same federal grant money as the Nation, did not receive any funding.

-"I regret to inform you that your application was not selected for award," an Energy
+"I regret to inform you that your application was not selected for award," an Energy Department letter to the city stated.

 Another letter will provide details on the Energy Department's review of the Electric Utility, The letter stated.